jcoliz/AzLogs.Ingestion/README.md

 ## Running

-Once you have all that set up, simply run the app!
+Once you have all that set up, simply build and run the sample!

 ```powershell
 dotnet run